Luna-devv/mellow-web/public/docs/greetings.md

 7. Set a channel to send greetings into.

 ### ✏️ Custom message & embed
-You can create a welcoming message with a **fully customizable message and embed**, making it easy to convey your server's culture and values to your new members.
+You can create a welcoming message with a **fully customizable message and embed for free**, making it easy to convey your server's culture and values to your new members.

 ### 🖼️ Image card
 You can create a nice welcome image by **customizing the background for free**.